Wide Awake (Katy Perry song): Synopsis

-The video starts with Perry finishing shooting the topless cloud scene for the "California Gurls" video and going to her dressing room while talking with her assistant named John.
+The video starts with Perry finishing shooting the topless cloud scene for the "California Gurls" video and going to her dressing room while talking with her assistant Johnny Wujek.
 She then takes off her wig, looks into the mirror, and the setting turns to a dark labyrinth, with Perry holding a lantern.
 The camera pans up to show the entire labyrinth, while also revealing a hill with light shining through the clouds onto it.
 Perry sees a strawberry, picks it off and eats it, and the walls close in on her.
 Perry pushes the walls, as a firework shoots from her chest into the dark sky, a reference to her "Firework" video.
-A door opens to reveal a younger version of Perry, and their hands touch.
+A door opens to reveal a younger version of Perry (Zoey Diaz), and their hands touch.
 The two reach a mirror in which the younger Perry does not have a reflection, and paparazzi taking pictures (one of whom is dressed as Freddy Krueger) are seen behind the mirror.
 The floor begins to crumble as Perry finally shatters the mirror and the shards of the glass become butterflies.

 The little girl is then seen pushing a wheelchair in which Perry sits in a hospital gown, trembling with the poisoned strawberry in one hand.
 In the hallway, they are met by two minotaur guards who block their way.
 The little girl furiously goes up to them and stomps her foot, sending the minotaurs flying.
 Perry gets up from the wheelchair, grabbing the little girl's hand as they run down the hallway to the exit.
 The doors open to reveal a garden.
-A man dressed as Prince Charming appears riding a unicorn, and walks to Perry with fingers crossed behind his back.
+A man dressed as Prince Charming (Jef Groff) appears riding a unicorn, and walks to Perry with fingers crossed behind his back.
 Perry punches him in the face, sending him through the fence.
 Perry and the girl find a heart-shaped exit, and the two girls high-five.
 They hug each other before the little girl places something in Perry's closed fist.
 The little girl rides away into a suburban neighborhood on a bike with a license plate reading "Katheryn", which is Perry's birth name.
 Perry returns to her dressing room and opens her fist, revealing a butterfly.
 The camera pans to a concert stage where Perry stands on a rising platform, and sings the beginning bars of "Teenage Dream" to a full audience as the butterfly flies into the arena.